-- The Connecticut River Clean-up Committee (CRCC) secured inclusion of \$10 million in the state's Environmental Bond to address combined sewer overflows (CSOs) on the Connecticut River, and worked, in partnership with the MA Executive Office of Environmental Affairs and Department of Environmental Protection, to secure the release of \$1.5 million in state funds as well. - The Connecticut River Watershed Council and 16 partners launched the ninth year of the Connecticut River water sampling program.
-River users can visit the "Is It Clean" web page located at www.ConnecticutRiver.us to find bacteria test results at more than 147 river access and recreation sites in Vermont, New Hampshire, Massachusetts, and northern Connecticut.
+The Connecticut River Clean-up Committee (CRCC) secured inclusion of \$10 million in the state's Environmental Bond to address combined sewer overflows (CSOs) on the Connecticut River, and worked in partnership with the state to secure the release of \$1.5 million in state funds as well.

-Housing and Development of Amherst and Common Capital of Holyoke.
-This will increase the capacity of all three partners to provide housing and home-financing, small business loans, and community development assistance.
+- The Connecticut River Watershed Council and 16 partners launched the ninth year of the Connecticut River water sampling program.
+River users can visit the "Is It Clean" web page located at www.ConnecticutRiver.us to find bacteria test results at more than 147 river access and recreation sites in New England. - Way Finders is the new name for the former HAP Housing, which is now in strategic partnerships with MBL Housing and Development of Amherst and Common Capital of Holyoke.
+This will increase the capacity of all three partners to provide housing and homefinancing, small business loans, and community development assistance.